RehabEngGroup/MBSbenchmarksInOpenSim/README.md

 ### Licensing
 Please see the file called license.

-    Multi-Body Systems Benchmark in OpenSim (MBS-BOS) Copyright (C) 2013-2014 Luca Tagliapietra, Michele Vivian, and Monica Reggiani.
+    Multi-Body Systems Benchmark in OpenSim (MBS-BOS) Copyright (C) 2013-2015 Luca Tagliapietra, Michele Vivian, Elena Ceseracciu, and Monica Reggiani.

     MBS-BOS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     MBS-BOS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with MBS-BOS.
 If not, see <http://www.gnu.org/licenses/>.

     The authors may be contacted via: tagliapietra@gest.unipd.it

 ### Contacts

 - MBS-BOS bug report?
 Send an email to <tagliapietra@gest.unipd.it>

 - Help with MBS-BOS?
-Send an email to <tagliapietra@gest.unipd.it> or <vivian@gest.unipd.it>
+Send an email to <tagliapietra@gest.unipd.it> or <reg-info@gest.unipd.it>

 - Developer access to MBS-BOS repository?
 Send an email to <reg-info@gest.unipd.it>